ahrtr/gocontainer/README_cn.md

 	Get(k interface{}) interface{}
 	// GetOrDefault returns the value to which the specified key is mapped, or the defaultValue if this map contains no mapping for the key.
 	GetOrDefault(k, defaultValue interface{}) interface{}
+    // GetFirstElement gets the first element from this map, which is the head of the list.
+    // It returns the (key, value, true) if the map isn't empty, or (nil, nil, false) if the map is empty.
+    GetFirstElement() (interface{}, interface{}, bool)
+    // GetLastElement gets the last element from this map, which is the tail of the list.
+    // It returns the (key, value, true) if the map isn't empty, or (nil, nil, false) if the map is empty.
+    GetLastElement() (interface{}, interface{}, bool)

 	// ContainsKey returns true if this map contains a mapping for the specified key.
 	ContainsKey(k interface{}) bool